 Why would you want a trolling motor that mounts to your outboard engine?

 Engine-mounted models require less space than other types of trolling motors.
-If you have a smaller boat and want to save deck space, you should definitely give them a thought.
+You should consider them if you have a smaller boat and want to save deck space.

 They are also almost invisible, which makes them excellent on dual-purpose boats.